PythonRSAS/pythonrsas.github.io/_posts/2021-5-14-1-Timeseries-Modeling.md

   <img src="{{ "/images/posts/residual_diagnostics.png" | relative_url }}">
 </figure>

-## Model Validation (Out of Sample Testings)
+# Model Evaluation 3: Out of Sample Testings
 We have so far worked without any validation, which is certainly wrong.
 But we did that to focus on illustrating the individual pieces.
+When prediction/forecast is the goal, out of sample testing is essential for model performance evaluation.

+## One-Time Train/Test Split
-Now, we will incorpate out of sampel validation in model building.
+Now, we will incorpate out of sample validation in model building.

 <div class="code-head"><span>code</span>out of sample test.python</div>